ElisabethHuhn/AndroidArchitectureExample3/README.md

 And the experience has taught me that MVI is clearly superior.
 One file, ScreenContract.kt, tells you everything you need to know to unit test the corresponding Screen.
 Testing the UI, ViewModel, Repository and local/remote data sources is straightforward, and obvious from the Architecture.

+Unfortunately, Compose does odd things with the UI component tree if there are if statements in the LazyColumn.
+For example, all items following the if statement are duplicated.
+For now, I've just punted and put all the if statements at the end of the column.

 # Automated Testing
 Writing and maintaining automated testing is clearly costly.